In order to save us lots of unnecessary work, here are some recommendations

 you have any relevant material.

-same drivers or manuals on their website or somewhere else.
-If you had no luck
+manuals on their website or somewhere else.
+If you had no luck finding them

-please zip the files and send them to us.
-For manuals, if you can scan them,
+files and send them to us.
+For manuals, if you can scan them, fantastic!
+If you

-Camera shots may be at whatever dpi you want, but I may
+Camera shots may be at whatever DPI you want, but I may make a lower

-make a lower resolution image for the page, and link the larger image to
+resolution image for the page, and link the larger image to it.
+Camera shots

 Take Me Down To Parallax City